danfuzz/bayou/doc/customization.md

     it will at least unblock progress while still allowing the upstream source to remain unforked.
-Should you find yourself in need of this facility, please do not hesitate to file an issue, as this is a good indicator that the project is in need of a new hook to cover the use case in question.
+Should you find yourself in need of this facility, please do not hesitate to file an issue, as this is a good indicator that the project is in need of a refactoring, and possibly a new configuration point, to cover the use case in question.

 - - - - - - - - - -